Representation of I(1) and I(2) autoregressive Hilbertian processes

 \section{Abstract}

-We extend the Granger-Johansen representation theorems for I(1) and I(2) vector autoregressive processes to accommodate processes that take values in an arbitrary complex separable Hilbert space.
+We develop versions of the Granger-Johansen representation theorems for I(1) and I(2) vector autoregressive processes that apply to processes taking values in an arbitrary complex separable Hilbert space.
 This more general setting is of central relevance for statistical applications involving functional time series.
-We first obtain a range of necessary and sufficient conditions for a pole in the inverse of a holomorphic index-zero Fredholm operator pencil to be of first or second order.
-Those conditions form the basis for our development of I(1) and I(2) representations of autoregressive Hilbertian processes.
+An I(1) or I(2) solution to an autoregressive law of motion is obtained when the inverse of the autoregressive operator pencil has a pole of first or second order at one.
+We obtain a range of necessary and sufficient conditions for such a pole to be of first or second order.
 Cointegrating and attractor subspaces are characterized in terms of the behavior of the autoregressive operator pencil in a neighborhood of one.